Ashref-dev/MyQuoteGenerator/README.md

 We believe that everyone can benefit from a little bit of positivity and inspiration.
 Join us in spreading joy, one quote at a time!

 Let's make the world a better place together.
 Happy quoting! 🌈✨

+what i learned from this project:
+CSS max property is EPIC
+:nth-child css selector makes it easy for you